Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for Curvature

 In these terms $\beta$ or $\psi_H$ appears at most once.
 Therefore, after applying Cauchy-Schwarz in $\ub$ and putting $\beta$ or $\psi_H$ in $L^2_{\ub}$, there is still an extra smallness constant $\epsilon^{\frac 12}$.
 These terms can be estimated in a similar fashion as in Proposition \ref{R1} by $C(\mathcal O_0,\mathcal R_0,\Delta_4)\epsilon^{\frac 12}$.
 We then look at the last term in Proposition \ref{ee2}:

-We first look at the case where we have $\beta\psi_{\Hb}\psi_H$.
 Among these terms, there are two possibilities: the case where $(\trch,\psi_H)$ has at least 2 derivatives and the case where $(\trch,\psi_H)$ has at most 1 derivative.
 For the term where $(\trch,\psi_H)$ has at least 2 derivatives, we have